 Exam Accommodations Request Procedures

-- OAR-registered students must request their accommodation letters each semester by completing the Academic Accommodations Request Form.
-If new academic accommodations are being requested, a meeting with the Director of Accessibility Resources is required.
-To schedule a meeting, please use the online scheduling system.
+- If new academic accommodations are being requested, a meeting with Accessibility Resources is required.
+To schedule a meeting please call 508-565-1014 during weekday business hours.

 How to Request Accommodations for Exams